Isle of Anglesey County Council

 GENERAL LABELLING INFORMATION

-Honey that is prepacked should be labelled with the following:
+Honey that is sold prepacked must be labelled with the following:

 • the name